Kotlin/kotlinx.serialization/docs/examples.md

 # Serialization documentation and example cases

 **Note**: Cases are presented here as a series of *unit-tests* using non-standard *unquoted* JSON for ease of presentation.
 Standards-compliant JSON is supported, too.
-Just replace `JSON.unquoted` with plain `JSON`.
+Just replace `Json.unquoted` with plain `Json`.

 ## Supported properties